warneat/image-compressor/README.md

   - uncomment (remove `#`) from line 57 and 57 and adjust values

 ### Further reading

+- If the information is not available in the 'exif data', the file name is analyzed for common naming-patterns (e.g.) IMG_20220301_134230.jpg, Screenshot_20220301_134230.jpg or similar.
+Next fallbacks are the 'OS-known' creation-time, which is often not as acurate, especially in case of Linux, where 'YYYY' is used instead.

 - The script runs on 4 processes (Raspberry Pi: All 4 cores 100%) :)

 - As the processing might take hours or days for a large amount of data, when accessing via remote/ssh you might want to use screen ([ultra-quick tutorial](https://linuxize.com/post/how-to-use-linux-screen/)) to keep it running in background without an open terminal session.<br>